-If your supervisor is inaccessible, use your common sense (or ask around) to figure out who you will likely be interfacing with and then introduce yourself to them in person if possible.
+If your supervisor is inaccessible, use your common sense (or ask around) to figure out who you likely will be interacting with and then introduce yourself to them in person if possible.
 If you work at a small company, it should be relatively easy to figure out who you’ll be collaborating with on a day-to-day basis.

-Once you establish that much, be sure to introduce yourself in person, and be as friendly and as engaging as possible.
-Your introduction can be simple: you should, of course, state your name and the role you are taking on.
-It can also be helpful to share a tidbit of your experience (like where you last worked and what you did there) so your co-workers can get a sense of your perspective and processes.
+Once you establish that much, be sure to introduce yourself in person and be as friendly and as engaging as possible.
+Your introduction can be simple.
+You should, of course, state your name and the role you are taking on.
+It also can be helpful to share a tidbit of your experience (like where you last worked and what you did there), so your coworkers can get a sense of your perspective and processes.
 It's common to also share one or two personal "fun" facts, such as your kids' names or a hobby.

-The elevator pitch—a pitch no longer than the time it takes to ride an elevator—you may have used when job searching, will work well for quick introductions.
+The elevator pitch—a pitch no longer than the time it takes to ride an elevator—you may have used when job searching will work well for quick introductions.

-This will give you a clear idea of who you will be reporting to, who you will be managing and who you will be working with laterally.
-If you work at a large company, the structure of your organization may not be immediately clear.
+It will give you a clear idea of who you will be reporting to, who you will be managing, and who you will be working with laterally.
+If you work at a large company, the structure of your organization may not be immediately apparent.

-Ask your supervisor who you will be interfacing with most often and take extra care to make a good impression.
+Ask your supervisor who you will be interacting with most often and take extra care to make a good impression.

-Make yourself available for any questions they might have about you, and be receptive to any feedback or insight they might have on your role and your future working relationship.
-It might even be a good idea to ask co-workers who you’ll work with closely to get a coffee, lunch or a drink after work to get to know them in a slightly less formal setting.
+Make yourself available for any questions they might have about you and be receptive to any feedback or insights they might have on your role and your future working relationship.
+It might even be a good idea to ask coworkers who you’ll work with closely to get a coffee, lunch, or a drink after work to get to know them in a slightly less formal setting.

-At the same time, start off on a good foot and make an effort to acknowledge everyone in your workplace, even if it’s just with a smile and a “hello.”
+At the same time, start on a good foot and make an effort to acknowledge everyone in your workplace, even if it’s just with a smile and a hello.

-Although you don't have to follow up with every single individual, after you are introduced to people who you will be working with closely, it's always a good idea to send along a note.
+You don't have to follow up with every single individual, but after you are introduced to people who you will be working with closely, it's always a good idea to send along a note.

 It doesn't have to be complicated:

-I look forward to working with you in the future and please don't hesitate to reach out if you can think of anything else that would be useful to me or if you have any questions.”
+I look forward to working with you, and please do reach out if you can think of anything else that would be useful to me or if you have any questions.

 Don’t take it personally if not everyone has time for introductions.
-People are busy and depending on their status in the company, they may not even be aware (or involved in) the hiring process below them.
+People are busy, and depending on their status in the company, they may not even be aware of (or involved in) the hiring process for your position.

-That being said, if there’s someone you feel you need to meet, whether they’re someone who will be making decisions about your pay and promotions, later on, is in your department or important to get your work done, or was involved in your interview process, don’t hesitate to reach out to your supervisor or human resources contact and ask for, at the least, an email introduction.
+That being said, you may feel there’s someone you need to meet.
+Whether it's someone who will be making decisions about your pay and promotions later on, is in your department, is important to get your work done, or was involved in your interview process, don’t hesitate to reach out to your supervisor or human resources contact and ask for, at the least, an email introduction.